-This guide includes a ranking of 2020's best online bachelor's degrees in Spanish.
+This guide includes a ranking of the best online bachelor's degrees in Spanish.
 Each blurb in our ranking contains essential details and a link to the program's website, where you can find contact information for admissions departments and academic advisors.

 This guide also provides information about typical courses, admission requirements, career paths, and frequently asked questions related to Spanish programs.

 What Are the Best Spanish Bachelor's Programs?
 Here Are Our Top Five:

 |1||Florida International University||Miami, FL|

 |5||Valdosta State University||Valdosta, GA|